This is a billable feature that cannot be changed after a source is created.

 Hosting data in your own bucket

-Better Stack allows you to store your log data in a bucket you control.
+You can store your telemetry data in a bucket you control.
 This is useful for:

 - Keeping a long-term archive of your data.